Shopify vs Amazon: Which Platform Should UK Fashion Brands Choose?

 • Your Shopify brand is established with a clear identity and a customer base

-• You have registered your trademark and enrolled in Amazon Brand Registry
+• You’ve registered your trademark and enrolled in Amazon Brand Registry

 • Your product has a specific use-case or keyword that captures demand-driven search